photo credit: Rachel Lerro

 Doing a lot things at once is hard.
 Doing a lot of things at once, and doing them all well, is nearly impossible.
-Which is why we probably don’t see Carson Wentz playing professional water polo in the Eagles’ off-season.
+This is why we probably don’t see Oprah Winfrey refereeing an Eagles game between interviewing Obama and selling magazines.
 Vernick, however, manages to defy the odds.
 It’s a spot that, despite serving a bigger variety of food than you’ll find in Reading Terminal Market, does it all really, really well.

 Vernick also manages to pull off excellent multitasking with regards to their space, which is built to suit wildly different situations.
 It’s in a two-story building in Rittenhouse that looks like pretty much every other building around it and most of the bottom floor is outdoor and bar seating.
-Which is perfect, because even though it can take a few weeks to get a reservation here, it’s generally pretty easy to walk in on a weeknight and sit downstairs at or around the bar.
+This is perfect because, even though it can take a few weeks to get a reservation here, it’s generally pretty easy to walk in on a weeknight and sit downstairs or at the bar.
 The top floor, on the other hand, feels much more upscale.
-Up there, you’ll see mostly people on dates and, depending on the night, a few bigger groups celebrating a big birthday or third wedding.
-Because the space is so versatile, Vernick is usually one of those places you can pull out of your back pocket no matter what the occasion is.
+Up there, you’ll see most people on dates and, depending on the night, a few bigger groups celebrating a big birthday or third wedding.
+Because the space is so versatile, Vernick is usually one of those places you can pull out of your back pocket no matter the occasion.

 We’re inclined to almost be annoyed with the fact that Vernick seems to pull off so many things so well, but really we’re just happy that they’re here for us.
 And that Oprah isn’t randomly throwing flags at The Linc and robbing the Eagles of touchdowns.

 Pieces of crab piled high on a thick slice of toasted bread.
 This is in the “on toast” section of the menu, and it’s our favorite of the eight options here.